AdaCore/gnatstudio/docs/users_guide/environment.rst

   .. index:: gnatmake

   If your program was compiled with GNAT, the main program is generated by the binder.
-This program is an ordinary Ada (or C if the *-C* switch was used) program, compiled in the usual manner, and fully debuggable provided that the *-g* switch is used on the *gnatlink* command (or *-g* is used in the *gnatmake* command itself).
+This program is an ordinary Ada (or C if the `-C` switch was used) program, compiled in the usual manner, and fully debuggable provided the `-g` switch is used on the `gnatlink` command (or `-g` is used in the `gnatmake` command).

-  The name of this package containing the main program is :file:`b~xxx.ads/adb` where xxx is the name of the Ada main unit given in the `gnatbind` command.
-Edit and debug this file in the normal manner.
-You'll see a series of calls to the elaboration routines of the packages and debug these in the usual manner, just as if you were debugging code in your application.
+  The name of the package containing the main program is :file:`b~xxx.ads/adb` where *xxx* is the name of the Ada main unit specified in the `gnatbind` command.
+Edit and debug this file in the usual manner.
+You'll see a series of calls to the elaboration routines of packages.
+Debug these in the usual manner, just as if you were debugging code in your application.

 *How can I debug the Ada run-time library ?*

-  The run time distributed in binary versions of GNAT hasn't been compiled with debug information, so it needs to be recompiled before you can actually debug it.
+  The run time distributed in binary versions of GNAT hasn't been compiled with debug information, so it needs to be recompiled before you can debug it.

   The simplest way is to recompile your application and add the switches `-a` and `-f` to the `gnatmake` command line.
-This extra step is only required to be done once assuming you keep the generated object and ali files corresponding to the GNAT run time available.
+This extra step is only required to be done once assuming you keep the generated object and :file:`ali` files corresponding to the GNAT run time available.

-  Another possibility on Unix systems is to use the file :file:`Makefile.adalib`, which can be found in the adalib directory of your GNAT installation, and specify e.g `-g -O2` for the `CFLAGS` switches.
+  Another possibility on Unix systems is to use the file :file:`Makefile.adalib`, which is found in the :file:`adalib` directory of your GNAT installation, and specify e.g `-g -O2` for the `CFLAGS` switches.

 *The GPS main window is not displayed*

-  If when launching GPS, nothing happens, try to rename the :file:`.gps` directory (see :ref:`Files`) to start from a fresh set up.
+  If, when launching GPS, nothing happens, try to rename the :file:`.gps` directory (see :ref:`Files`) to start from a fresh set up.

 *My project have several files with the same name.
 How can I import it in GPS?*

-  GPS's projects do not allow implicit overriding of sources files, so you can't have the same file name multiple times in the project hierarchy.
+  GPS's projects don't allow implicit overriding of sources files, so you can't have the same filename multiple times in the project hierarchy.
 This is because GPS needs to know exactly where the file is and can't reliably guess which occurrence to use.

-  There are several ways of handling this issue:
+  There are several ways to handle this issue:

   *Put all duplicate files in the same project*

-    There is one specific case where a project is allowed to have duplicate source files: if the list of source directories is specified explicitly.
+    There's one specific case where a project is allowed to have duplicate source files: if the list of source directories is specified explicitly.
 All duplicate files must be in the same project.
-Under these conditions, there is no ambiguity for GPS and the GNAT tools as to which file to use and the first file found on the source path is the one hiding all the others.
+Under these conditions, there's no ambiguity for GPS and the GNAT tools as to which file to use and the first file found on the source path is the one hiding all the others.
 GPS only shows the first file.

     You can then have a scenario variable that changes the order of source